My finances, my projects, my life

 Marie has just received a large sum of money.
 She wants to put it towards her mortgage and lower her monthly payments.
 Is she free to do so?
 Would it be better for her to keep the money in a savings account or invest it?
 Meanwhile, Richard is going through a divorce.
 He and his ex-wife have decided to sell their house so that they can each buy another property.
 They need to pay off the mortgage on their shared home, but they’re not sure if they’ll be hit with extra charges.

-To answer these questions from Marie and Richard, we reached out to Bob Schmit, Senior Product Manager – Home Loans and Savings at BIL, who will explain the process of paying a mortgage off early.
+To answer these questions from Marie and Richard, we reached out to Bob Schmit, Senior Product Manager for loans at BIL, who will explain the process of paying a mortgage off early.

 Mr Schmit, please could you explain the early repayment process?